dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 Coding in C is fun!

 ### Pointer Fundamental Concepts
 A ***pointer*** is a varaible that holds the address of another varaiable.
-They are inportant in C, because they allow programmers to manipulate the data in the computer's memory.
+Pointers are significant they allow programmers to manipulate the data in the computer's memory.

-Here is a way you can declare a pointer in C:
+Here is how you declare a pointer in C:
 ```c
 int *ptr;
 ```

-#### Pointer Basics

 #### The "*" dereference opeartor
+The ***'*' dereference operator*** is

 #### The “&” address-of operator